raymond1/simple-parser-generator/DEVELOPER_DOCUMENTATION.md

 This will install the document-compiling-cms composer package from github (https://github.com/raymond1/document-compiling-cms).

 This tool is able to cobble pieces of files together.
-It's not the worst, but it is horrible.
-In any case, I made it, so I'm going to use it.

 To use this tool, do the following: